Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 At 6 a.m.
 I gave up on sleep.

 plzAsKTPdyqQ => "plz AsK TP ?die? qQ".
-This isn't the code.
+There is no way this is the real code.

-#### Hackerman?
+### Code 7 Part 2 - Hackerman?
 No... the other guy.

 It's time to come to grips with reading assembly.
-Staring at this for a few hours, I had a basic idea of how it worked.
-I didn't quite get what it was doing.
+After staring at this for a few hours, I had a basic idea of how it worked, even if I didn't quite get what it was doing.

 `6027` is the entry point. `reg[0]` and `reg[1]` seem to act as parameters.
 `jump` instructions are flow control.